coulibalytech/paymybuddy-jenkins-cicd/README.md

-# PayMyBuddy - Financial Transaction Application
+# PayMyBuddy - Financial Transaction Application - Jenkins

 This repository contains the *PayMyBuddy* application, which allows users to manage financial transactions.
 It includes a Spring Boot backend and MySQL database.